You'll Never Stop Me Loving You

 "You'll Never Stop Me Loving You" is the debut single of English pop singer Sonia.
 Written and produced by Stock Aitken Waterman, the song was included on Sonia's debut album, Everybody Knows (1990).
 The single became Sonia's only number-one single on the UK Singles Chart and reached number 10 on the US Billboard Dance Club Play chart.

 Background and release

 In a 1990 interview, Sonia told about how she met the producer, "The whole thing is quite like a dream to me.
 Pete [Waterman, of Stock Aitken Waterman] was doing this radio road show in Liverpool, and I thought to myself, 'Oh this is a chance I can't miss!'
 So I went along to try and sing to him."
 Gaining Waterman's attention was not easy, but once she did, the producer added her to PWL's Coca-Cola Hitman Roadshow, a tour of England featuring the label's up-and-coming artists.
-In the United Kingdom, PWL and Chrysalis Records released the song on 12 June 1989 as a 7-inch and 12-inch vinyl single.
-Three weeks later, on 3 July, a cassette single was issued.
+Contrary to music industry myth, the song was not written to fit Sonia's personality, with Mike Stock stating that the track was actually refined from pre-existing ideas that were likely originally intended for Kylie Minogue's Enjoy Yourself album.